Timour (Spirou #791, 1955)

 Les Timour - Le Fils du Centurion

-By 1970 Sirius grew tired of the serious and realistic 'Timour' stories and made a caricatural version in 1970 with the story 'Les Oubliettes du Grand Sommeil'.
+By 1970 Sirius grew tired of the serious and realistic 'Timour' stories and made a caricatural version of his own franchise with the story 'Les Oubliettes du Grand Sommeil'.
 This wasn't a success and the series was discontinued until 1984, when the reprints gave it a new popularity.
 Sirius made his final 'Timour' story in 1992.

 Simon le Danseur